kkroesch/dotfiles/tasks/Readme.md

 # Tasks

-Some tasks that will be automated in the future are left here as notes.
+This collects some CLI tasks that are not aliased yet and maybe never will.